 - 1. The HSSC is requested to agree with the activation of the S-121 WG. - 2.
 The S-100 WG (previously TSMAD) has already allowed for the inclusion of multiple themes within the IHO Register.
 The HSSC is requested to endorse the integration of these other applications domain such as S-121 at this time within the associated IHO registers and dictionaries.
-Their proper management and maintenance is key to ensure the cohesions and interoperability between the S-100 based standards. - 3.
+Their proper management and maintenance is key to ensuring the cohesions and interoperability between the S-100 based standards. - 3.
 The HSSC is requested to agree to create an MLB domain theme within the IHO Register to support the S-121 standard.
 Currently the themes (Hydro, NPUBS, ICE, MIO, InlandENC, PENC, AIS, AtoNs, VTS, and WXO) are defined.
 This would add the theme MLB.
-In the future other themes will be required to address other areas such as Marine Protected Areas MPA, and Marine Cadaster MC.
-Currently some features such as TESARE (Territorial Sea) are defined in the HYDRO area.
-These should be moved to the MLB theme.
-ENCs which may show the TESARE object can use the object even though it is a MLB theme. - 4.
+In the future other themes will be required to address other areas such as Marine Protected Areas MPA, and Marine Cadastre MC. - 4.
+The S-100 WG is requested to add "context" as a field in the Feature Concept Dictionary.
+Currently some features such as TESARE (Territorial Sea) are defined in the HYDRO theme.
+These objects also have use in the MLB theme.
+The "Context" field in the Feature Concept Dictionary can be used to identify the difference in meaning between entries the FCD that have varying meanings in different contexts. - 5.
 The HSSC is requested to support the use of the ISO 19152 LADM standard as the basis of the attribute definitions in S-121.